Henry I. Miller: Career

-He was educated at M.I.T.
-(B.S. in Life Sciences) and the University of California, San Diego (M.Sc. and M.D.) and was a resident and Clinical Fellow in Medicine at Harvard's Beth Israel Hospital in Boston.
+He was educated at MIT (B.S. in Life Sciences) and the University of California, San Diego (M.Sc. and M.D.) and was a resident and Clinical Fellow in Medicine at Harvard's Beth Israel Hospital in Boston.
 He performed research on gene organization and expression as a Research Fellow in the laboratory of Philip Leder M.D. at the National Institutes of Health.

 Miller was a civil servant for fifteen years at the US Food and Drug Administration (FDA) (1979–94).
 He was the medical reviewer for the first genetically engineered drugs to be evaluated by the FDA and was instrumental in the rapid licensing of genetically engineered human insulin and human growth hormone.
 He was the "medical officer in charge of Humulin [human insulin] at the F.D.A." during its New Drug Application review in 1982.
 From 1985 to 1989, he was a special assistant to the FDA commissioner and from 1989 to 1993, the founding director of the FDA's Office of Biotechnology.

-Since joining the Hoover Institution in 1994, Miller authored books and articles in scholarly journals, newspapers and online.

 He has been an Adjunct Fellow at the Competitive Enterprise Institute.
-He also has been a trustee of American Council on Science and Health.
+He was a trustee of American Council on Science and Health.

 In 2017 it was reported that an article published (in 2015) on the Forbes website by Miller, under his own name, had been drafted by Monsanto.
 As reported by the New York Times, Monsanto asked Miller to write an article rebutting the findings of the International Agency for Research on Cancer that had classified glyphosate as probably carcinogenic to humans.
 He had indicated willingness “if I could start from a high-quality draft.”
 On discovering this, Forbes removed his blog from Forbes.com and ended their relationship with him.